 How to get a free SSL certificate for Your website?

 Many website owners ignore using SSL on their websites because it adds an additional cost to them.
 And because of this many hackers attack these types of websites and get all their data.

 After this, a non-profit organization lets encrypt decided to fix this issue and make the internet a secure place by providing a free SSL certificate.

 And Because of this good purpose of Let’s Encrypt it quickly get’s support from companies like Google, WordPress, and Spotify.

 But there is a challenge if you want to install a free SSL certificate using Let’s Encrypt on your website you need coding and server system knowledge.
 Because of this, it’s quite difficult for beginners to install a free SSL certificate by Let’s Encrypt.

-But wait now all the best web hosting providers offering free SSL certificates with their hosting plans and some of them use let’s encrypt but you don’t need any coding language for that hosting provider will do it for you.
+But wait now all the best web hosting providers offer free SSL certificates with their hosting plans and some of them use Let’s encrypt but you don’t need any coding language for that hosting provider will do it for you.

 Here is the list of the top web hosting companies that offer free SSL certificates with their hosting plans.